buxx/synergine/doc/source/LifeGame.rst

 2D pygame
 ---------

-:ref:`Xyzworld module <ModuleXyzworld>` delivery a ready to use :ref:`xyzworld.display.PygameDisplay.PygameDisplay <ModuleXyzworld.Display.PygameDisplay>`.
+:ref:`Xyzworld module <ModuleXyzworld>` delivery a ready to use PygameDisplay.
 We just need to prepare a display configuration for it:

-.. include:: ../../modules/lifegame/display/pygame_visualisation.py
+.. include:: ./synergine_lifegame/synergine_lifegame/display/pygame_visualisation.py
    :literal:

 And add it to :ref:`run configuration <LifeGame.run_conf1>`::

     from lifegame.synergy.LifeGameSimulation import LifeGameSimulation
     from lifegame.synergy.collection.LifeGameCollectionConfiguration import LifeGameCollectionConfiguration
-    from xyzworld.Context import Context as XyzContext
+    from synergine_xyz.Context import Context as XyzContext
-    +from xyworld.display.PygameDisplay import PygameDisplay
+    +from synergine_xyz.display.PygameDisplay import PygameDisplay
     +from lifegame.display.pygame_visualisation import visualisation as pygame_visualisation

     # ...